Accelerated Mobile Pages (AMP)

 AMP, short for Accelerated Mobile Pages, is a project by Google with the aim to speed up the web experience for mobile users.
-In this article we’re going to explore how this works and whether you should be using AMP or not.

 AMP stands for Accelerated Mobile Page.
 It's an open-source initiative and format by Google with the aim to speed up the web experience for mobile users.
 AMP pages are essentially stripped down versions of pages which are optimized to load fast on mobile devices.